RodolfoFarinha/pa-iscde-88812/README.md

 [View more about Plugin Operation](https://github.com/RodolfoFarinha/pa-iscde-88812/wiki/Plugin-Operantion)

 # Services
-The plugin provides a series of services capable of searching through other components, based on some criteria, later showing the results in its tree, located in its graphical interface.
+The plug-in provides a number of services that can search for references based on some criteria and then display the results in a tree located in the lower right corner of the plugin's graphical interface.

 [View more about Plugin Services](https://github.com/RodolfoFarinha/pa-iscde-88812/wiki/Plugin-Services)